ebrar-7777/COST-Action-CA21108-Plastic-Footprint/README.md

 The published results in [`2_data_processing/output_data/`](2_data_processing/output_data) are **country-level aggregates and the article figures**.
-The aggregates are the same data as Supplementary Data 3 of the article, and the figures are the published versions of Figures 1–4.
+The aggregates are the same data as Supplementary Data 3 of the article, and the figures are Figures 1-4 as submitted with the article.

 The **laboratory-level records are not redistributed here.** The survey collected each respondent's name, institutional affiliation, free-text comments and a co-authorship